GoogleCloudPlatform/slurm-gcp/docs/images.md

 without GPUs or mounting a Lustre filesystem.
 Both of these features require kernel modules, which must be signed to be compatible with SecureBoot.

-If you need GPUs, our published image family based on `ubuntu-os-cloud/ubuntu-2004-lts` has signed Nvidia drivers installed and therefore supports GPUs with SecureBoot and Shielded VMs.
+If you need GPUs, our published image families `slurm-gcp-6-11-ubuntu-2204-lts-nvidia-570` and `slurm-gcp-6-11-ubuntu-2404-lts-nvidia-570` has signed Nvidia drivers installed and therefore supports GPUs with SecureBoot and Shielded VMs.

 If you need Lustre or GPUs on a different OS, it is possible to do this manually with a custom image.
 Doing this requires